the-real-tokai/osx-apache-svn-dav-modules/README.md

 ## Requirements

 * Mac OS X 10.10.x (Yosemite)
-* Xcode 6.x (installed via the Mac OS X App Store)
+* Xcode 6.x or Xcode 7.x (installed via the Mac OS X App Store)

-Note: might work with older releases like Mac OS X 10.9 too (not tested)
+Note: might work with older releases like OS X 10.9 or never releases like OS X 10.11 too (not tested)

 ## Installation of the Modules